bodrick/awesome/README.md

 ## Perl

-*   [so-fancy/diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Good-lookin' diffs.
-Actually… nah… The best-lookin' diffs. :tada:
+*   [so-fancy/diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Make your diffs human readable for improved code quality and faster defect detection. :tada:
 *   [major/MySQLTuner-perl](https://github.com/major/MySQLTuner-perl) - MySQLTuner is a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability.
 *   [oetiker/SmokePing](https://github.com/oetiker/SmokePing) - The Active Monitoring System
 *   [AlDanial/cloc](https://github.com/AlDanial/cloc) - cloc counts blank lines, comment lines, and physical lines of source code in many programming languages.